PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-09 11:56:58
+Last updated: 2024-04-09 11:57:33
-Random Quote: You're a beautiful, sweet girl.
-Fuck this guy! - Nicky Nichols
+Random Quote: The Citadel took my chain, but they could not take my knowledge.  -  Qyburn